andreasplesch/x_ite_dom/README.md

 - Most other X3D nodes can be added or removed.
 - Routes cannot be removed.
 It may be possible to add Routes.
 - Manipulation of USE and DEF attributes do not have the desired or any effect.
-- Inline: X3D nodes added to the scene graph via a inline node cannot be accessed since they are not part of the DOM.
-(TODO: EXPORT/IMPORTed nodes are a target).
+- Inline: X3D nodes added to the scene graph via a inline node are appended to the inline element and can be manipulated there.
 - Script: X3D script nodes require a type='application/x-myscript' attribute.
 See tests/x3d_script.xhtml.
 Otherwise they are interpreted by the web browser as dom script nodes.
-- Only the first scene on a web page can be controlled.
+- Muliple scenes on a web page can coexist and can be controlled.
 - Events: see below

 ## Events